Photo Challenge | Then and Now

 The same is true for digital cameras though, just like film, some cameras handle high dynamic range scenes better than others.

-How To Make Great Photos Under High Contrast Conditions
+How To Make Great Photos Under High Contrast Lighting

-However, when it comes to DSLR cameras, the key factor determining your success when photographing scenes of extreme dynamic range is not so much dependent upon the camera, though some are better equipped in this regard than others, but the process known as High Dynamic Range (HDR) photography.
+However, when it comes to DSLR and Mirrorless cameras, the key factor determining your success when photographing under high contrast lighting scenes is not so much dependent upon your camera.

 I’ve written about HDR on this site previously.
 A HDR workflow commonly involves the following: